Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s on-premises network includes a large number of servers.
+Your company has on-premises network includes a large number of servers.
 They would like to make extra resources available to their users, while keeping capital and operational overheads to a minimum.
 You are required to make recommendations that should be included in the overall solution.
 Solution: You should indorse the use of an added data center as part of the solution.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s on-premises network includes a large number of servers.
+Your company has on-premises network includes a large number of servers.
 They would like to make extra resources available to their users, while keeping capital and operational overheads to a minimum.
 You are required to make recommendations that should be included in the overall solution.
 Solution: You should indorse the use of a hybrid cloud as part of the solution.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: The question is included in a number of questions that depicts the identical set-up.
 However, every question has a distinctive result.
 Establish if the solution satisfies the requirements.
-Your companyג€™s on-premises network includes a large number of servers.
+Your company has on-premises network includes a large number of servers.
 They would like to make extra resources available to their users, while keeping capital and operational overheads to a minimum.
 You are required to make recommendations that should be included in the overall solution.
 Solution: You should indorse the use of a private cloud as part of the solution.
 Does the solution meet the goal?

 - [x] Yes.
 - [ ] No.